-A stillbirth compensation claim can be considered where there has been negligent treatment.
+A stillbirth compensation claim or claim for the death of a child at birth can be considered where there has been negligent treatment.
 There is a significant legal distinction between a stillbirth and a death during birth (neonatal), which acknowledges the fact that the law considers an unborn child and the mother to be a single legal entity.

-If a child that has shown no sign of independent life, such as breathing or having a heart beat after birth, they will be considered to be stillborn.
+If a child has shown no sign of independent life, such as breathing or having a heartbeat after birth, they will be considered to be stillborn.
 As such, the claim is by the mother for her personal injury, usually the psychological harm caused by the trauma.
 It is not possible to claim for the bereavement of the child.

 A mother can claim compensation after stillbirth to include the loss of fertility, psychiatric injury and the loss of being prevented from bringing her pregnancy to conclusion.
 It is also possible to claim: